-The polymorphisms of FcRIIIa, FcRIIa and KIRs are valid parameters in order to personalize biomarkers for the classification of the early risk of developing tumor or its progression
+The polymorphisms of FcRIIIa, FcRIIa and KIRs are valid parameters for personalized biomarkers for the classification of the early risk of developing tumor or its progression

-FcRIIIa and FcRIIa polymorphisms: The frequencies of the FcRIIIa and FcRIIa polymorphisms are showed in Table 2.
+FcRIIIa and FcRIIa polymorphisms: The frequencies of the FcRIIIa and FcRIIa polymorphisms are shown in Table 2.
 Multivariate PCA statistical studies show that, in healthy individuals, the polymorphisms of FcRIIIa and FcRIIa combine in pairs, which follow different orders of combinations, depending on gender (Figure 4).
-These results demonstrate that in the global group of healthy subjects the combinations occur in the following ways (Figure 4A): FcRIIa-131H/H combines with FcIIIa-158V/V (H/H-V/V); FcRIIa-131R/R with FcIIIa-158F/F (R/R-FF); and FcRIIa-131H/R with FcRIIIa-158V/F (H/R-V/F).
-In the female group the combinations follow the same trend (Figure 4E), while in the male one there are different combinations: H/H-V/V combines in the same way; while H/H combines with F/F (HH-FF); and R/R with V/F (RR-VF) (Figure 4C).
+These results demonstrate in the global group of healthy subjects that the combinations occur in the following ways (Figure 4A): FcRIIa-131H/H combines with FcIIIa-158V/V (H/H-V/V); FcRIIa-131R/R with FcIIIa-158F/F (R/R-FF) and FcRIIa-131H/R with FcRIIIa-158V/F (H/R-V/F).
+In the female group, the combinations follow the same trend (Figure 4E), while in the male one there are different combinations: H/H-V/V combines in the same way; while H/H combines with F/F (HH-FF) and R/R with V/F (RR-VF) (Figure 4C).

 In addition, an interesting observation is that, in the healthy state, when there is an increase in IL10 in the immune response network, the H/H-V/V is the most significant combination to preserve the redox-immune homeostasis in all the groups taken into consideration.
-On the other hand, when the IL6 is increased, the most significant combination is the H/R-F/F in the male group (Figure 4C) and H/R-V/F in the female one (Figure 4E).
+On the other hand, when IL6 is increased, the most significant combination is the H/R-F/F in the male group (Figure 4C) and H/R-V/F in the female one (Figure 4E).
 When there are increased levels of IFN, IL4 and IL2, the most relevant combination is R/R-V/F in the male group (Figure 4C) and R/R-F/F in the female one (Figure 4E).

-By analyzing patients’ data, it is possible to see that in the non-homeostasis of the tumor state, the pathophysiological network of the immune response is not regulated through these FcRIIIa and FcRIIa polymorphism combinations (Figure 4B).
+By analyzing patients’ data, it is possible to see that in non-homeostasis of the tumor state, the pathophysiological network of the immune response is not regulated through these FcRIIIa and FcRIIa polymorphism combinations (Figure 4B).
 Consequently, it is possible to define them as biomarkers of non-risk of disease.

-Furthermore, since the multivariate statistical evaluation showed gender-specific significant difference of FcRIIa genotypes between healthy subjects and patients (Figure 5), we evaluated if this difference could be useful to personalize disease biomarkers by establishing indices of gender-risk (Table 2).
-When evaluating this, we noticed a different index of gender-risk, depending on the FcR observed combinations (Table 3).
-Considering together FcRIIa and FcRIIIa, we found that H/H-F/F e R/R-V/V combinations in the male group and the H/H-V/V, H/R-V/V and the RR-F/F combinations in female one could be biomarkers of non-risk of disease progression.
-The H/R-F/F pair is linked to a moderate risk, but only in the male group.
-HH-VF and RR-V/F could be high-risk biomarkers in both genders, but HR-V/F only for the male group.
+Furthermore, since the multivariate statistical evaluation showed a gender-specific significant difference of FcRIIa genotypes between healthy subjects and patients (Figure 5), we evaluated if this difference could be useful to personalize disease biomarkers by establishing indices of gender-risk (Table 2).
+When evaluating this, we noticed a different index of gender-risk, depending on the FcR combination observed (Table 3).
+Considering together FcRIIa and FcRIIIa, we found that the H/H-F/F and R/R-V/V combinations in the male group and the H/H-V/V, H/R-V/V and the RR-F/F combinations in female one could be biomarkers of non-risk of disease progression.
+The H/R-F/F pair is linked to a moderate risk but only in the male group.
+HH-VF and RR-V/F could be high-risk biomarkers in both genders but HR-V/F only for the male group.